lgswa-25t2/milestone/latest/0-ProjectPlan.md

 ### 3. Services Development

-Since there are many items to be implemented, the detailed status of each is updated on the [Miro Board](https://miro.com/app/board/uXjVIuV4obA=/?moveToWidget=3458764631066687663&cot=14).
+Since there are many items to be implemented, the detailed status of each is updated on the [schedule.md](./schedule.md).

-This miro board will be move to [schedule.md](./schedule.md)

 - [ ] Analyze current code and requirements
 - [ ] Make experiments for design decisions